zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 -------- | -----------
 `GET /events` | Using this endpoint Tarbela retrieves some of the new events.
 The response will support pagination by a next link, using a cursor, assuming there are actually more events.
 `PATCH /events` | Using this endpoint Tarbela updates the publishing statuses of some events.
 This is used to inform the producer when a event was successfully delivered to the event sink or when it couldn't be delivered.
-`POST /events/snapshots/{event_type}` | Using this endpoint Tarbela makes producer to create a snapshot events at the producer's site so that Tarbela could request the whole state of the publisher from scratch
+`POST /events/snapshots/{event_type}` | This endpoint (a post without any body) can be used by operators to trigger creation of snapshot events in the producer.
+Those events will then be collected and published by Tarbela, so event consumers can get a full snapshot of the database.
+(Tarbela itself is not using this operation.)

 ### Creating events